ncapani/Nate-Portfolio/README.md

 1. Run `./optimize-images.sh` (requires ImageMagick)
 2. Use `<picture>` element with WebP and fallback in HTML

-## License 📄

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## Contact 📧

-Created by [Steph Ran](https://stephanieran.github.io/personal-portfolio/) - feel free to reach out!!
+The code from the portfolio was taken from [Steph Ran](https://stephanieran.github.io/personal-portfolio/) - feel free to check her out!